The Visa Interview

 Access to the Consulate

 Only applicants with a scheduled appointment will be admitted to the Consulate.
-We make an exception to this rule only for children under the age of 18 accompanied by a parent, translators and assistants for the disabled.
+We make an exception to this rule only for children under the age of 18 who may be accompanied by a parent, translators and assistants for the disabled.
 See Consulate Location and Security Information for details.